josevazf/42-Born2BeRoot/README.md

 `sudo hostnamectl set-hostname <new_hostname>` - change hostname

-Next we need to define some sudo rules:
+Next we define some *sudo* rules according to the project's subject:

-`sudo visudo -f /etc/sudoers.d/newsudorules` - Opening sudo files with "visudo" creates a safer structure, we created a new file called *newsudorules* in the specified directory and we add the following lines:
+`sudo visudo -f /etc/sudoers.d/newsudorules` - Opening sudo files with "visudo" creates a safer structure.
+Here we created a new file called *newsudorules* in the specified directory and we add the following lines:

 `Defaults	passwd_tries=3`
 <sub>*With Sudo, the maximum number of password attempts is 3 (3 is also standard)*</sub>